What is ERA in Baseball?

 what is era in baseball

-An earned run is any run scored as the direct result of a pitch rather than a fielding error or another factor.
+An earned run allowed (ERA) is any run scored as the direct result of a pitch rather than a fielding error or another factor.
 Conversely, an unearned run occurs during a mistake by another play, like a throwing error.

 A pitcher’s main objective is to prevent the other team’s hitters from earning runs.
 A pitcher’s ERA represents the average number of runs they allow in a nine-inning game, so it is a pretty important measure for how well they achieve their objective.